ash-u-170602/FoodX/README.md

 ### Future Goals

 - [ ] Feature to add and connect with doctors and get appoinments.
-- [ ] Enhancing the login page
+- [ ] Add the login page
-- [ ] Add feature to reminder screen.
+- [ ] Add feature to order food.
 - [ ] Add chat feature for users.
-- [ ] Add option to upload photo and video while mood recording.
+- [ ] Add feature to show nutrients of food.
-- [ ] Improve exercise features and add timings and musics during exercise.
 - [ ] Improve Account section and add multiple languages.
 - [ ] Write Unit Test